-The Naga shawl is recognized by its red, black and white colours and distinctive tribal prints.
+The Naga shawl is recognised by its red, black and white colours and distinctive tribal prints.
 In the state of Nagaland, these shawls were once worn by revered warriors of different native tribes and just by looking at the design of the shawl, others could identify the tribe that the wearer belonged to.
 These shawls were also laden with symbolism.
 For instance, the Tsungkotepsu shawl of the Ao tribe could only be worn by men who had offered a mithun (bison) sacrifice.
 However, such strict rules do not apply anymore.
 Make sure you buy a handwoven shawl, which although more expensive, are of much better quality.

 Sikkim is the only fully organic state in India, which is why produce from here is highly sought after.
 One of the best souvenirs that you can buy from here is organic tea.
 The small Himalayan state’s only tea estate is in Temi.
 In 1969, the last monarch of Sikkim initiated tea plantation in the region so as to provide a livelihood for the Tibetan refugees who had escaped their homeland after the Chinese invasion.
 Apart from tea, you can also buy large cardamom, which is another popular souvenir from the state.